When I talk to people working toward retirement, I've found one of the major concerns to be how to plan for their retirement income.

-I know that seems patently obvious.
-Yet, you'd be surprised how many people start planning without that basic first step.
+I know that seems patently obvious (I have to ask it anyway).
+You'd be surprised how many people start planning without that basic first step.
 If you don't know, no amount of numbers crunching will work.
 There are several schools of thought on how to determine retirement income.
 Here are the top two.

 - A percentage of pre-retirement income – Typically financial advisors and personal finance bloggers will tell you to calculate 70% – 80% of your pre-retirement income as a start.
 And that may make sense.
 The problem with it – there are too many other variables.
 Will you be working part-time to generate additional income?
 When should you claim Social Security?
 How much will you receive?
 What other sources of income will you have (more on that below)?
 Pensions?
 Annuity income?
 Inheritance?
 You have to look at all of these things and work from those numbers.

 - Based on your estimated retirement expenses – Here again.
 How do you actually know?
 Are you staying in the same house in the same location?
 Is all of your debt paid off (or will be soon)?
 Are there any large purchases coming up to account for?
 Car purchases?
 Will you be helping with grandchildren's college?
 What about travel?
 If you have those expenses nailed down, then this is a pretty good place to start the calculation.

 One of the most important parts of retirement income planning is adding up the income from all sources outside of your investments.
 Doing so helps nail down what you need to pull from investment accounts.
 From there, you'll need to decide the most effective and efficient way to get the money out of those accounts.

 Let's start with the most common sources of income.